Best Riding Lawn Mower Reviews 2025

 When you’re choosing the best riding lawn mower for your lawn, the first thing to decide is which style you want.

-Zero-turn lawn mowers make it easier to efficiently mow straight lines.
+Zero-turn lawn mowers make it easier to efficiently mow straight lines and steer with greater precision.
 While they’re more expensive, larger, and can take some time to get used to lap bar controls, you can get larger deck sizes, they have higher speeds, and they’re better for large properties.
-If comfort is a high priority for you, you’ll find better options with ZTs and lawn tractors.
+If comfort is a high priority for you, you’ll find better options with ZTs than lawn tractors.

 Gas or Battery?